Academic Changes and flow chart (PDF)

 e.
 Committee on Undergraduate Degree Program Review (CUDPR)

 CUDPR, an ad hoc committee of the General Faculty, consists of representatives of each college, the provost’s office, the Office of Admissions, OP, the Office of Information Management and Analysis (IMA), OGF, and the Educational Policy Committee (EPC).
-The vice provost for undergraduate education serves as chair.
+The Senior Vice Provost serves as chair.